-But then you hear your father's voice and you can just tell he's rolling his eyes.
+But then you hear your father's practical voice and you can just tell he's rolling his eyes.

 Yeah, not all stamps are golden.

-Even worse are the ones that you really think would color up well with Copics and yet... somehow... not sure why... but... meh
+Even worse are the stamps that you thought would color up well and yet... somehow... not sure why... but... meh.

-For my classes, I look for a very specific style of stamp image.
+I look for a very specific style of stamp image

 Not every stamp image works well for Copics.

 And the ones that do?
 Well, they sometimes look a little strange.